cristianoag/msx-picoverse/README.md

 #### PicoVerse 2040 WiFi Cartridge

 The PicoVerse 2040 WiFi Cartridge is a cartridge that allows the user to connect the MSX computer to a wireless network.
 The cartridge has a USB port that can be used to connect the cartridge to a computer and update the firmware.

+The cartridge features a UNAPI driver for the MSX computer that can be used to connect to a wireless network.
+The driver was created by Oduvaldo Pavan Jr. and is available on his [GitHub repository](https://github.com/ducasp/MSX-Development).

 |Cartridge Design Files|BOM|Image|
 |-----------------------|------------------|------------------|